(Removes reference to acquisitions value in headline and lede)

 By Liz Lee

-KUALA LUMPUR (Reuters) - Malaysian telecoms firm Axiata Group Bhd’s (AXIA.KL) tower unit is working on acquisition deals that it aims to complete in the next 12 months to boost its infrastructure portfolio, the company’s chief executive officer said.
+KUALA LUMPUR, Sept 22 (Reuters) - Malaysian telecoms firm Axiata Group Bhd’s tower unit is working on acquisition deals which it aims to complete in the next 12 months, the company’s chief executive officer said.

 edotco, 62.4-percent owned by Axiata, currently operates and manages a regional portfolio of more than 28,000 towers in Malaysia, Myanmar, Bangladesh, Cambodia, Sri Lanka and Pakistan.

-“The priority is to look at the current footprint we are in and look for opportunities to bulk up and add more towers there,” Sidhu said.
-“Again, Malaysia, Myanmar, Bangladesh are countries of higher interest to us.”
+“The priority is to look at the current footprint we are in and look for opportunities to bulk up and add more towers there,” he told Reuters, “Again, Malaysia, Myanmar, Bangladesh are countries of higher interest to us.”

 The deal, in works for more than a year, was expected to propel the company to the eighth spot among largest independent tower firms globally.

-Sidhu was unfazed by the Pakistani deal being scrapped, noting that the other deals combined, if sealed, could provide similar growth.
+Sidhu was unfazed by the deal being scrapped, noting that the other deals combined, if sealed, could provide a similar quantum of growth.

 Sidhu said there was no urgency to raise funds to fuel acquisitions, as the company still has $200 million in cash reserves from the $700 million it raised in 2016 and last year from shareholders.

-He said had the Pakistani deal gone through, it would have depleted edotco’s cash and sped up fundraising needs for future growth, whether through equity or debt.
+He said had the Pakistani deal transacted, it would have depleted edotco’s cash and sped up fundraising needs, whether through equity or debt, for future growth.

 However, any fundraising exercise would probably be put off until mid-2019, he said.